What is co-parenting?

 Quickly relieve stress in the moment.
-It may seem impossible to stay calm when dealing with a difficult ex-spouse who’s hurt you in the past or has a real knack for pushing your buttons.
+It may seem impossible to stay calm when dealing with a difficult ex-spouse who's hurt you in the past or has a real knack for pushing your buttons.
 But by practicing quick stress relief techniques, you can learn to stay in control when the pressure builds.
-See: Quick Stress Relief

 Improving the relationship with your ex

 If you're truly ready to rebuild trust after a break up, be sincere about your efforts.
 Remember your children's best interests as you move forward to improve your relationship.

 - Ask your ex's opinion.
 This simple technique can jump-start positive communications between you.
 Take an issue that you don't feel strongly about, and ask for your ex's input, showing that you value their input.

 - Apologize.
 When you’re sorry about something, apologize sincerely—even if the incident happened a long time ago.
 Apologizing can be very powerful in moving your relationship away from being adversaries.

 - Chill out.
 If a special outing with your ex is going to cut into your time with your child by an hour, graciously let it be.
 Remember that it's all about what is best for your child.
 Plus, when you show flexibility, your ex is more likely to be flexible with you.

 Tip 3: Co-parent as a team

-Parenting is full of decisions you’ll have to make with your ex, whether you like each another or not.
+Parenting is full of decisions you'll have to make with your ex, whether you like each other or not.
 Cooperating and communicating without blow-ups or bickering makes decision-making far easier on everybody.
 If you shoot for consistency, geniality, and teamwork with your co-parent, the details of child-rearing decisions tend to fall into place.